Oppla-AI/oppla/README.md

 ## Licensing

-Oppla maintains the same licensing structure as Zed.
+Oppla maintains the same licensing structure as the original Zed project.
 See the LICENSE files for details:

 - [LICENSE-AGPL](./LICENSE-AGPL) - For the collaboration server
 - [LICENSE-APACHE](./LICENSE-APACHE) - For core components